Heyl & Patterson Inc.: 21st Century

 By the start of the 21st century, Heyl & Patterson entered its third century of business, and was now located in the Southpointe business park in nearby Canonsburg, Pennsylvania.
 In 2007, the company moved to the Pittsburgh suburb of Robinson Township and then to closer to Pittsburgh, in Carnegie, PA, for its final years.
 The company still designs and manufactures barge unloaders, rail car dumpers, ship unloaders and other material transfer equipment, as well as engineering services and environmental processing equipment, including dryers, coolers and mixers.
 The company has partners and representatives all over the world, including Mexico, Argentina, Brazil, Chile, India, South Korea and Australia.
 As of 2010, five of the top six coal-fired power plants in the world rely on equipment from Heyl & Patterson.

 In 2012, Heyl & Patterson celebrated its 125th anniversary in business.

-On May 6, 2016, Heyl & Patterson filed for Chapter 11 bankruptcy.

 In December 2016, the Carrier Process Equipment Group (CPEG), a joint venture of Carrier Vibrating Equipment Inc. and S. Howes LLC purchased Heyl & Patterson's Renneburg Division for thermal processing.
 The Bulk Transfer division was purchased by Hall Industries, and now operates as Heyl & Patterson Equipment.
 The Heyl & Patterson Equipment headquarters is located in Canonsburg, Pennsylvania, with manufacturing facilities in Ellwood City & Grove City, Pennsylvania.